Woody2143/woody2143.github.io/_posts/2015-12-03-atlantapm.markdown

       ![Karma Coverage](/assets/karma_coverage_screenshot_2015-12-03_21-45-38.png)

-    - Some discussion around testing in general and last months talk and some of the positive affects that had.
+    - Some discussion around testing in general and last months talk and some of the positive effects that had.

   - Some talk about the small book, [Javascript: The Good Parts](http://shop.oreilly.com/product/9780596517748.do)